-Adobe Illustrator Coloring Tutorial using Live Paint and Knife Tool.
+Adobe Illustrator Coloring Tutorial using Pen Tool

 Adding on Line Variation using Cartoon Brushes

-You will have more control over the placement and width of each of your lines using the Cartoon Brushes.
+You will have more control over the placement and width of each of your lines using the Cartoon Brushes (Download + Install).
 The process will be a combination of using the Brushes to get down the initial thickness and stroke width.
 The second step will be modifying the placement of the variation using the so we can edit later.
 This 2-Step Process allows for more control over your Line Variation compared to using your Tablet with Pressure.

 DOWNLOAD BRUSHES.
 Our 200 Adobe Illustrator Brushes will come to you as Zipped Folders on Teachable.
 Once you have Downloaded and Extracted the Folder, the Brushes are ready to be used in Adobe Illustrator (CC-CS).
 Brush Libraries: 70 Cartoon, 100 Comic Strip, and 50 Vintage Mascot Brushes.

 Open the Swatch Window.
 On the bottom left hand corner you will see the Open Swatch Libraries icon.
 At the bottom of the drop-down menu you will see Open Other Library.
 Go to our resource folder in the Color Palettes folder to Open ASE files.
 The ASE files have been created to make your life easier while going through the Challenge Series.
 Once you open the Library- click on the folder icon next to the swatches to move them from the library to the swatches.